 What are the supported file types?

-Zoho Sign supports all popular document file types such as pdf, jpg, jpeg, doc, docx, png, odt, rtf, txt, tex, and sxw.
+Zoho Sign supports all popular document file types such as pdf, jpg, jpeg, doc, docx, png, odt, rtf, txt, html, htm, xls, xlsx, tex and sxw.
 You can upload up to 40 files in a document signature request but size of individual files must not exceed 25 MB and their combined size must not exceed 40 MB.

 What are the supported browsers?